influxdata/docs-v2/content/telegraf/v1.18/data_formats/input/xml.md

     parent: Input data formats
 ---

-The Wavefront input data format parses Wavefront data into Telegraf metrics.
+The Wavefront input data format parse Wavefront data into Telegraf metrics.
 For more information on the Wavefront native data format, see [Wavefront Data Format](https://docs.wavefront.com/wavefront_data_format.html) in the Wavefront documentation.